 What does First Western tell us about the effect of the DTSA?

 These were just some of the issues in First Western.
 None of these issues are unique to the Defend Trade Secrets Act.
 They are the same issues that would have come up under Colorado’s version of the Uniform Trade Secrets Act.

-While the issues in First Western are interesting, the case is further confirmation that the main effect of the DTSA has been to shift some typical customer list cases from state court to federal court.
+While the issues in First Western were interesting, the case was further confirmation that the main effect of the DTSA has been to shift some typical customer list cases from state court to federal court.

 That is a significant change for lawyers who handle trade secret litigation, but it doesn’t show there was any compelling need to place a federal trade secrets statute on top of the trade secrets laws already found in 50 states.